shashvat42200/Pokedex/README.md

 Create a custom pokedex app
 Must have a Login

--Logged In user should be able to create custom teams of 6 pokemon to be viewed and edited(logged in users team only for editting).
+Logged In user should be able to create custom teams of 6 pokemon to be viewed and edited(logged in users team only for editting).

--Logged In user should be able to create multiple teams
+Logged In user should be able to create multiple teams

 -Logged In User should not be able to select a pokemon that is already a part of a user's team

 -Logged in user should be able to create and customize their profile

--Logged in user should be able to view teams of other users, but not edit them
+Logged in user should be able to view teams of other users, but not edit them

 Should not be able to view the application UNLESS A user is LOGGED IN